min2ha/ukwa-site/content/target/12588/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Everyday Lives in War.
-Experience and Memory of the First World War

 <p>One of the five Engagement Centres funded by the Arts and Humanities Research Council in relation to the First World War Centenary, at the University of Hertfordshire.</p>